 Keep unit upright and do not drop.
 Spreader bars are required.
 Rollers may be used to move unit across a roof.
-Rigging materials under unit (cardboard or wood) must be removed PRIOR to placing the unit on the roof curb.
 Level by using unit frame as a reference.
-See Table 2 on page 9 and Fig. 9 for additional information.
+See Table 5 and Fig. 9 for additional information.
 Lifting holes are provided in base rails as shown in Fig. 9.
 Refer to rigging instructions on unit.